 1. Remove old content

 Lots of shops will sell a different collection of products (clothes; shoes) every season.
 If you don’t expect to sell the same product again, you should remove the page.
 However, you may have had some links to the page you want to remove.
 And you know, links to your page are valuable for your SEO!
-You want to make sure you benefit from these links, even though the page does not exist anymore.
+You want to make sure you benefit from these links, even though the page doesn’t exist anymore.
 That’s why you should redirect the URL.

 2. Evaluate your categories

-You should ensure that categories are about equally large.
+You should ensure that categories are about the same size.
 Think of Alice and her stories.
 Alice could categorize her stories by making piles of these categories.
 Imagine one pile becoming huge, while the others remain much smaller.
 It would be hard to find a specific story in that big pile, while it would be much easier to search through a small pile.
 At the same time, that big heap is probably very important, because Alice wrote a lot of stories about that specific topic.

 Categories become too large when you write a lot about one specific subject and less about others.
 At one point, you should divide that one category into two categories.
 A good rule of thumb for the size of categories is to make sure that no category is more than twice the size of any other category.
 When one category is significantly larger than other ones, your site becomes unbalanced.
 You’ll have a hard time ranking with blog posts within a huge category.
 The pile has become too large to search through.
 In this case, you should evaluate and optimize your categories: perhaps merge or split some of them.

 3. Improve your internal linking structure

-Keep reading: Avoid these site structure mistakes! »
+Read more: Avoid these site structure mistakes! »